pdmdp/student-depression-project/README.md

 **Disclaimer:** This is an educational project.
 The model's predictions should not be used for actual medical diagnosis or treatment decisions.

----

-⭐ If you found this project helpful, please consider giving it a star!